ericzbeard/wordle-solver/README.md

 That line of code is the primary function of an environment.
 Your algorithm makes an action, in this case an array of letters, and it receives in return a observation of the environment ater that action.
 It also gets a reward or a penalty, depending on how well it did.

-## Tutorials and Documentation to read
+## Tutorials and Documentation

 I found [this](https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/) to be a good introduction to Gym, but it uses a pre-existing environment.
 There are not many detailed tutorials on how to actually create an Environment from scratch, so I spent some time reading the source code for [Taxi-v3](https://github.com/openai/gym/blob/master/gym/envs/toy_text/taxi.py).

-The documentation at [https://www.gymlibrary.ml/](https://www.gymlibrary.ml/) is a good start, but the site at (https://gym.openai.com/)[https://gym.openai.com/] is nearly useless.
+The documentation at [https://www.gymlibrary.ml/](https://www.gymlibrary.ml/) is a good start, but the site at [https://gym.openai.com](https://gym.openai.com/) is nearly useless.